Hans Habe: Murder of daughter

 In 1948, he married his fifth wife, American actress Eloise Hardt (17 September 1917 – 25 June 2017); the couple had one child, Marina Elizabeth Habe (23 February 1951 – 30 December 1968), who was murdered at age 17.
-She was a student at the University of Hawaii home on vacation when she was murdered in Los Angeles.
+She was a student at the University of Hawaiʻi home on vacation when she was murdered in Los Angeles.
 According to the autopsy report, Habe's body was found fully clothed, with the exception of one shoe lying nearby.
 Her throat had been slashed and she had received numerous knife wounds to the chest.
 She suffered multiple contusions to the face and throat, and had been garrotted.
 No alcohol or barbiturates were found in her blood.
 There was no evidence of rape.
-Habe was abducted outside the home of her mother in West Hollywood, 8962 Cynthia Avenue.
+Habe was abducted outside the home of her mother in West Hollywood, 8962 Cynthia Street.
 The neighborhood had been the location of a number of rapes in the weeks prior to her murder.
 A former Manson Family associate claimed members of the Family had known Habe and it was conjectured she had been one of their victims.
 Los Angeles County coroner Thomas Noguchi recorded that the teenager bled to death.

 Survived by both parents, Marina Habe was buried in Holy Cross Cemetery, Culver City following a requiem mass at Good Shepherd Roman Catholic Church in Beverly Hills.

 Habe's sixth and last wife was Hungarian actress and singer Licci Balla; they wed in 1954.